 Our aim is that Lehigh Valley’s military service members, veterans and their families receive accessible and integrated health care services of the highest quality along the time continuum of care — including specialized services unique to their needs, no matter the source.

 In reality, the vast majority of veterans and their families living in the Lehigh Valley depend upon community hospital networks when they seek care.
 Indeed, less than 20% of veterans in the Lehigh Valley derive any form of healthcare from the VA.
 Though that percentage could be higher, most would be ineligible for permanent VA healthcare anyway — a little known and under-appreciated fact by general public.

 Since 2011, LVMAC has dealt with that reality.
 It would be foolish not to do so.
 While it has sought to work collaboratively with the U.S. Departments of Defense (DoD) and Veterans Affairs (VA) and any other other governmental health care agencies (inclusive of state and local ones) wishing to provide first-class care to military service members, military veterans and their families, the majority of its focus as been on the local healthcare establishment in the valley in an effort.

-One result has been the formation of an active alliance called the Healthcare in Our Community Task Force or Alliance.
-All the hospital networks in the area and then some are involved: Coordinated Health, Easton Hospital, Good Shepherd Rehabilitation Network, Lehigh Valley Health Network, Sacred Heart Hospital, St. Luke’s University Health Network and its newest partners: Grand View Health, Lancaster General Health, and Pocono Medical Center.
-Heartland Hospice, Treatment Trends Inc., New Vitae Wellness and Recovery and Victory House of the Lehigh Valley also participate in the effort to provide expert advice in some particular speciality areas.
+One result has been the formation of an alliance called the Healthcare in Our Community Task Force or Alliance.
+Over time, all the hospital networks in the area and then some have been involved.
+Currently, these include: Coordinated Health, Good Shepherd Rehabilitation Network, Lehigh Valley Health Network, and St. Luke’s University Health Network.

 However, some products may prove useful to you as well: